Nenotriple/img-txt_viewer/README.md

 # Version History

+v1.66 changes:

+- *New: Image now scales with window size.*
+- *New: Zoom has been removed for now.*

 v1.65 changes:

-- *New: Zoom into images by clicking them*
+- *New: Zoom into images by clicking them.*
-- *New: Loop around the image index when hitting the end/start*
+- *New: Loop around the image index when hitting the end/start.*
-- *New: Quickly jump to a specific image*
+- *New: Quickly jump to a specific image.*

 v1.63 changes: